 Furthermore, data collected through personalization attempts can be used to drive future brand loyalty.

+In 2022 and beyond you can run affiliate marketing without cookies.
 When you collect data openly and honestly, you begin the connection on a foundation of mutual trust and involvement, where both sides feel good about the exchange and gain from it.
 This is the foundation for long-term connection and loyalty.

 With increased consumer privacy regulations, there is little doubt that the business is shifting—and that is a good thing.
 And, in this new environment, the concept of “invitation” enables both privacy and personalization to coexist.

 Future ads are often mistaken for ads that are not based on cookies, simply because of their name and because many places online talk about the future of cookieless advertisement.
 However, Future Ads is an immersive marketing organization that owns and manages online gaming assets as well as the competitive bidding interface for in-text advertisements.